morloc-project/morloc/docs/notes.md

 # Notes

-This document is a freeform ramble on ratty topics
+This document is a freeform ramble on loki topics

 ## Templates

-The core functions of rat are manifold.
+The core functions of Loc are manifold.
 These functions take nothing and return nothing.
 They are conglomerations of the following elements:

  1. pure    - pure data transformation function